Communities - How to Add Custom CSS/JS to Groups

 TABLE OF CONTENTS

-How to Customize Your Groups
+How to Add Custom CSS/JS to Groups

 Follow these steps to add custom code to your groups: